jlvertol/ary-clock/README.md

 If the binary file for ARM-Linux crashes when playing an alarm, same thing, install `libasound2` on Debian/Ubuntu or `alsa-lib` on Fedora.

+To compile and run the application you need to have Rust and Cargo installed.

 Compiling and Running
 ---------------------

-To compile and run the application you need to have Rust and Cargo installed.
-Once both are installed in your system, clone this project, navigate to the root folder, and execute `cargo run` in the terminal.
+One the requirements are satisfied, clone this project, navigate to the root folder, and execute `cargo run` in the terminal.
 That will compile the application the first time, and subsequently run it.

 To separate both steps, use `cargo build` first, and then `cargo run`.

 If it succeeds, you will be presented with an ncurses-style small blue rectangle with the time on the header.